StopModReposts/Illegal-Mod-Sites/howto.md

 Bypassing AdFly links count as redistribution.

 ##Lying
 Whether the site is lying or not.
-Stuff taken into account are: credit to original mod author, outdated mod versions, & non-existent mod versions.
+Stuff taken into account are:
++ credit to original mod author
++ outdated mod versions
++ non-existent mod versions.